mikra01/nimodpi/README.md

 - nimterop

 ### how to install
-just import "db_oracle" within your project. the dependent ODPI-C source is directly imported into your project (via nimterop) See the "isMainModule" section at the end of the module for some examples.
+clone this project directly or use "nimble install nimodpi". then import "db_oracle" within your project. the dependent ODPI-C source is directly included into your project (via nimterop)

+See the "isMainModule" section at the end of the module for some examples.

 Besides the abstraction layer you can also consume the raw API if something is missing ( or PR me your solution ).

 See /demo/demo.nim for some direct ODPI-C examples.
 The subdir /demo also contains an example how sqlplus could be utilised for script execution.

 ### Remarks
-I tested it only for the IA64 architecture.
+I tested it only for the IA64 architecture and only tested against nim-compiler version 1.0.2.
 The API could be subject of change.

 ### Oracle XE installation